-I am currently the Media Manager at St Helens Rugby League Football Club, a multi-million pound sporting business based in St Helens.
+Previously, I was the media manager at St Helens Rugby League Football Club, a multi-million pound sporting business based in St Helens.

-In this role I devise, handle, manage and develop all media and PR communications for a club that regularly attracts more than 14,000 people on matchday, alongside its official websites (an audience close to one million unique visitors per annum), social media and digital outlets (95,000+ users and more than 550,000 views on YouTube) and matchday programmes (ave.
+In this role I devised, handled, managed and developed all media and PR communications for a club that regularly attracted more than 14,000 people on matchday, alongside its official websites (an audience close to one million unique visitors per annum), social media and digital outlets (95,000+ users and more than 550,000 views on YouTube) and matchday programmes (ave.
 1600 copies per week) as well as several other marketing materials and tools such as e-zines, video content and brochures.

-I have to be proactive and able to handle pressure whilst maintaining the strong image of what is a world recognised rugby brand.
-To do this I proactively manage the relationships with key local, national and international media as well as developing new outlets in print, digital and online.
+I had to be proactive and able to handle pressure whilst maintaining the strong image of what is a world recognised rugby brand.
+To do this I proactively managed the relationships with key local, national and international media as well as developing new outlets in print, digital and online.
 During the Rugby League World Cup 2013 I was media and club liaison for New Zealand who used our training venue as their base.
-I am also in touch with journalists in Australia to make sure the club is prominent in world Rugby League.
+I was also in touch with journalists in Australia to make sure the club is prominent in world Rugby League.

-I have focused my efforts on key local and national media by working in partnership with them and identifying potential good news stories.
-This has happened with print, radio and TV contacts and not being afraid to discuss controversial subjects.
-I believe for the club to be successful, its PR needs to be wide-ranging and its players media trained so they have the confidence to express themselves in a professional manner.
+I focused my efforts on key local and national media by working in partnership with them and identifying potential good news stories.
+This happened with print, radio and TV contacts and not being afraid to discuss controversial subjects.
+I believed for the club to be successful, its PR needed to be wide-ranging and its players media trained so they had the confidence to express themselves in a professional manner.

-With that in mind I have also instigated a crisis management plan which aims to minimise the impact of a serious story breaking around the club - which was implemented when our head coach was relieved of his duties, thus reducing the potential damage to our image and brand - and I devise and deliver media training to players and staff.
-I believe as a result our players are some of the most media friendly in the sport.
+With that in mind I instigated a crisis management plan which aimed to minimise the impact of a serious story breaking around the club - which was implemented when our head coach was relieved of his duties, thus reducing the potential damage to our image and brand - and I devised and delivered media training to players and staff.
+As a result, during my time at the club, the players were some of the most media friendly in the sport.

 I also devised the media and communications for Saints' transition from Knowsley Road to its new stadium at Langtree Park.
 This included a year on the road in a neutral stadium and had to be handled with tact.
 Moving stadiums, whilst considered a good news story, can be negative if handled incorrectly.
 I used the press to put out concise and clear messages to our fanbase, which at that time was around 8,000 season ticket holders and many tens of thousands of other loyal fans using a variety of methods.
 I launched a standalone website and made sure relevant personnel represented and knew the key points when speaking to the media.
 There were plenty of parties involved in the building of our new stadium and this was tricky to achieve with so many stakeholders and a lack of budget.

-I have developed podcasts and online television broadcasts, all of which have reinforced the St Helens' brand and its qualities across the Internet.
-These have been linked with our increased Social Media offerings of which I have sole responsibility for.
-Our Facebook page is the fastest growing week on week of the top five in Super League – at around 43,000 followers – as is the club's official twitter (57,500) which, likewise, is growing at a higher rate than its peers.
-Social media strategy also includes new platforms such as Snapchat and Instagram.
-There was, and still is, some reluctance from the hierarchy at club at this non-traditional form of media but I have been able to present to them the 'case for' and win over any negative arguments.
+I developed podcasts and online television broadcasts, all of which reinforced the St Helens' brand and its qualities across the Internet.
+These were linked with our increased Social Media offerings of which I had sole responsibility for.
+Our Facebook was the fastest growing week on week of the top five in Super League as was the club's official Twitter which, likewise, grew at a higher rate than its peers.
+Social media strategy also included new platforms such as Snapchat and Instagram.
+I also undersaw a complete transformation of the club's website on two occasions.

-I have initiated marketing campaigns and ticketing initiatives, as well as forging relationships with the wider business community using corporate events and networking through Chambers of Commerce both in St Helens and across Greater Manchester.
-In particular, these partnerships have helped bolster the non matchday business at the club.
+I initiated marketing campaigns and ticketing initiatives, and forged relationships with the wider business community using corporate events and networking through Chambers of Commerce both in St Helens and across Greater Manchester.
+In particular, these partnerships helped bolster the non-matchday business at the club.

-I advise the club's sponsors on PR and marketing policy with the express aim of getting the best out of the relationship for both parties.
-I have to be creative and also make sure the club delivers on its pledges especially around customer service.
-To do this takes liaison with all areas of the business including the marketing team to create quality programmes and schemes to increase matchday attendance and 'bottom line' figures in areas such as retail, sponsorship, ticketing, hospitality, conferences, weddings and other events.
+I advised the club's sponsors on PR and marketing policy with the express aim of getting the best out of the relationship for both parties.
+I had to be creative and also make sure the club delivered on its pledges especially around customer service.
+To do this took liaison with all areas of the business including the marketing team to create quality programmes and schemes to increase matchday attendance and 'bottom line' figures in areas such as retail, sponsorship, ticketing, hospitality, conferences, weddings and other events.